-My 7 Favorite Tips and Products for Healthy Travel
+My 7 Favorite Natural Remedies & Tips for Healthy Travel

 2. Hydrate.
 Carry a water bottle with you at all times and drink water throughout the day.
 Remember to increase your water intake if you are in a location that is hot or humid, you are walking for long periods and if you drink caffeinated or alcoholic beverages.

 Make sure the water is clean and safe to drink.
 Bad water is the #1 cause of dysentery, diarrhea and parasite infection around the world, so be careful and verify the water is purified.
 When I travel to India, Mexico or any third world country I bring a Grayl water bottle with the international travel filter.

 I’ve been using this water bottle for years.
 It removes pathogens (viruses, protozoa, bacteria) and filters particulates, heavy metals and chemicals.
 It’s simple to use; just fill the empty outer cup with water and then push the inner cup with the filter down (think French press).
 The bottles are BPA-free plastic.
 You can buy the Grayl Water Filtration bottle on Amazon.

 Note: Make sure ice is made from purified water before you add it to your drinks!
 Don’t do it unless you are completely sure.